LIVE 2024

 • alternative language semantics or paradigms in support of the above

-• theoretical frameworks for characterising technical or experiential properties of live programming
+• frameworks for characterising technical or experiential properties of live programming

 LIVE provides a forum where early-stage work will receive constructive criticism.
 Submissions may be short papers, web essays with embedded videos, or demo videos.
 A written 250 word abstract is required for all submissions.
 Videos should be up to 20 minutes long, and papers up to 6 pages long.
 Use concrete examples to explain your ideas.
 Presentations of programming systems should take care to situate the work within the history of such tools.